NotKyon/Stories/isekai keikaku.md

 "Wellll, ever since the police came and investigated daddy's computer I was banned from looking up pixivs on it.
-Soooo instead I used it to hack into a certain magical bank account and then exploited a zero-day in a certain magical ATM machine which caused it to spit out money at just the right time.
+Soooo instead I used it to hack into a certain magical bank account and then exploited a zero-day in a certain scientific ATM machine which caused it to spit out money at just the right time.
 I then stealthily collected the money by having socially engineered a pedo-scumbag to go pick it up for me.
 It was a little creepy learning that he divorced his waifu for me... anyhow, a certain magical police organization had somehow received a tip for exactly where he'd be and the operation was a success.
 Though not before I received my money."

 "...
 Your story has holes."